Irving Moskowitz

-Irving Moskowitz (January 11, 1928 – June 16, 2016) was an American physician, businessman, and activist.
+Irving Moskowitz (January 11, 1928 – June 16, 2016) was a highly controversial American physician, businessman, and activist.
 His activism, in part, sought to create a Jewish majority in Palestinian Arab neighborhoods of East Jerusalem by purchasing land.

 Biography

 Irving Moskowitz was the ninth of thirteen children born to Jewish immigrants from Poland.
-He has stated that 120 of his relatives were murdered in the Holocaust.
-He grew up in Milwaukee, Wisconsin and received a medical degree from the University of Wisconsin.
+He stated that 120 of his relatives were killed in the Holocaust.
+He grew up in Milwaukee, Wisconsin, and received a medical degree from the University of Wisconsin.
 He then moved to California where he started his medical practice, later building and managing hospitals.
 He started the foundation in 1968.
 At the time of his death Moskowitz resided in Miami Beach, Florida.
+The Moskowitz family net worth is estimated at over $1.5 billion.

-Moskowitz was married to Cherna with whom he raised 8 children, over 48 grandchildren and over 20 great grandchildren.
+Moskowitz was married to Cherna, with whom he had 8 children, over 48 grandchildren and over 20 great-grandchildren.
 Among his notable Zionist activities was establishing a foundation to help Shinlung immigration to Israel.
 The family also established the Moskowitz Prize for Zionism in 2008.